Vandana Pathak: Personal life

-Pathak was brought up in Ahmedabad, where her father, Arvind Vaidya, was a noted personality of Gujarati Theatre.
-She is married to writer-director Neeraj Pathak who has made films like, Apne, Gumnaam (2008) and Right Yaaa Wrong (2010).
+Pathak was brought up in Ahmedabad, where her father, Arvind Vaidya was involved in Gujarati theatre, Gujarati and Hindi films and television series.
+She is married to writer-director Neeraj Pathak who has made films like Apne, Gumnaam (2008) and Right Yaaa Wrong (2010).
 The couple has two children: son Yash and daughter Radhika.

-In 2016, she rolled down the stairs and injured herself on the sets of her show Saath Nibhaana Saathiya.
+In 2016, she fell down the stairs and injured herself on the sets of her show Saath Nibhaana Saathiya.

-It was speculated that Pathak and her co-star Rupal Patel were having a professional war on the sets of Saath Nibhaana Saathiya, but Pathak denied these rumors and states Rupal is a professional and we do greet each other everyday.
-We are just two different people.